jpodwys/preact-journal/README.md

 #### Network Optimism

 Journalize has no loading spinners or progress bars.
 I've gone through quite a bit of effort to make Journalize's network layer resilient to spotty connections.
 As such, your changes *will* sync the server at some point.
-Until then, it's saved locally on your device.
+Until then, they're saved locally on your device.
 Therefore, there's no need to inform the user that they're waiting because, in reality, they're not.

 #### Route Transitions